elo-enterprises/k8s-tools/README.md

 The usual problem with root-user-in-containers vs normal-user on host and file permissions.
 The alpine base is a container using root, as are many other things.
 And there is a long-standing [known bug in the compose spec](https://github.com/compose-spec/compose-go/pull/299) that makes fixing this from the compose file hard.

 Invoking compose exclusively from a Makefile actually helps with this though.
-By default with [Makefile.compose.mk](#makefilecomposemk), `DOCKER_UID | DOCKER_GID| DOCKER_UGNAME` variables are set and available for use in [k8s-tools.yml](k8s-tools.yml).
+By default with [compose.mk](#makefilecomposemk), `DOCKER_UID | DOCKER_GID| DOCKER_UGNAME` variables are set and available for use in [k8s-tools.yml](k8s-tools.yml).
 This works slightly differently for Linux and MacOS, based on what messes things up the least, but YMMV.
 With Linux, it looks something like this:

 ```Makefile
 export DOCKER_UID?=$(shell id -u)